Degree(s): BJ '10, MA '11

 As a student at the Missouri School of Journalism, Brachmann had encountered this kind of situation before.
 Though she had only been working at ESPN The Magazine for about three years at the time, Brachmann’s education had taught her how to not only identify the best story, but also how to make that story happen on even the shortest notice.

-Brachmann is now an associate editor at ESPN.com, and she continues to apply the lessons she learned at the School of Journalism in her day-to-day editing.
+Brachmann is now a general editor at ESPN.com, and she continues to apply the lessons she learned at the School of Journalism in her day-to-day editing.

 Growing Up with a Passion for Journalism